sebastiandevuy/TitanHttp/README.md

 - Making Data requests
 - Authentication and re-Authentication through a protocol
 - Request payloads with either a dictionary or encodable object
+- Prints requests and responses for easy debuging

 ## Usage